splunk/kafka-mq-go/README.md

         2. marker entry `(partition,offset,marker_offset)` is inserted into the `markersByOffset` queue.
         3. marker entry `(partition,offset,redelivery_deadline)` is inserted into the `markersByTimestamp` queue.
     * End
-        1. marker entry is removed into the `markersByOffset` queue.
+        1. marker entry is removed from the `markersByOffset` queue.
-        2. marker entry is removed into the `markersByTimestamp` queue.
+        2. marker entry is removed from the `markersByTimestamp` queue.
         3. mapping is removed from markers in `markersInProgress`.
     * KeepAlive
         1. marker entry's priority is adjusted in the `markersByTimestamp` queue according to updated redelivery_deadline.
-3. The RedeliveryTracker determines the smallest start marker offset of message that are in progress by querying the `markersByOffset` priority queue and commits this offset explicitly.
+3. The RedeliveryTracker determines the smallest start marker offset of messages that are in progress by querying the `markersByOffset` priority queue and committing this offset explicitly.

 Redelivery of expired messages is denoted with dotted arrows in the diagram above.

-1. The `RedeliveryTracker` consumer go-routine periodically checks its `markersByTimestamp` queues for messages whose execution deadline have expired.
+1. The `RedeliveryTracker` consumer go-routine periodically checks its `markersByTimestamp` queues for messages whose execution deadline has expired.
 2. For messages that have expired, the content of the `markersInProgress` map (message key, value) is used to redeliver the message payload to the queue topic.
 3. Once redelivery is complete, the marker entries for the task will be removed from both `markersByTimestamp` and `markersByOffset` queues, as well as the `markersInProgress` map.

 ### RedliveryTracker Failure & Restart

-The RedeliveryTracker needs to rebuild its data structures for tracking in-progress messages when recovering from a crash.
-By committing the offset of the smallest start marker in the queue during marker topic consumption we guarantee that the RedeliveryTracker will rebuild the state of the priority queue from the log at the time it crashed.
+The RedeliveryTracker needs to rebuild the data structures for tracking in-progress messages when recovering from a crash.
+By committing the offset of the smallest start marker in the queue during marker topic consumption we guarantee that the RedeliveryTracker will rebuild the state of the priority queues and `markersInProgress` map from the log at the time that the tracker crashed.

 ## Prior Art
 The design follows a similar approach to that employed by [kmq](https://github.com/softwaremill/kmq) with the following differences: